emerald-dao/beginner-dapp-course/chapter2.0/day4/README.md

 ## Quests

 1. Change the `printHello` function to be called `runTransaction`.
+2. Change the "Hello" text inside the button to "Run Transaction".
-2. Inside the `runTransaction` function, add some code to console log your `newGreeting` variable to the developer console.
+3. Inside the `runTransaction` function, add some code to console log your `newGreeting` variable to the developer console.
-3. Go back to your webpage, type something into the input box, and press "Hello".
+4. Go back to your webpage, type something into the input box, and press "Hello".
 Open your developer console and you will see some thing being printed!

 To upload your quests, show us your `./pages/index.js` file and take a screenshot of your `newGreeting` being printed to the developer console.